-‘Teen Mom OG’: Catelynn Lowell’s Plans Post Rehab Revealed, Reports ‘Radar Online’
+‘Teen Mom OG’: Catelynn Lowell’s Plans Post-Rehab Revealed, Reports ‘Radar Online’

 Teen Mom OG star Catelynn Lowell has been through a lot over the past year.
 The reality TV mom has had a miscarriage and been in and out of rehab three times since last fall.
-Now that Catelynn is home with her husband Tyler Baltierra her plans have reportedly changed.
+Now that Catelynn is home with her husband, Tyler Baltierra, her plans have reportedly changed.

 According to a March 21 report by Radar Online, Catelynn Lowell is ready for a fresh start.
 The Teen Mom OG star is said to be putting her life back in order after suffering a devastating miscarriage and later suicidal thoughts that landed her in rehab seeking treatment for depression and anxiety.